Why it’s important to recycle and compost

 There are many reasons why it’s important to recycle and compost as much as possible:

 - It conserves raw materials – making new products out of recycled materials reduces the need to consume precious resources.
-So recycling helps protect raw materials and protect natural habitats for the future.
+So recycling helps protect raw materials and protect natural habitats for future generations.

 - It saves energy – using recycled materials in the manufacturing process uses considerably less energy than that required for producing new products from raw materials.